 “She was very floppy,” Ashley said.

-Lucy was seen by Matthew Harmelink, MD, director of the Pediatric Neuromuscular Program at Children’s Hospital of Wisconsin.
+Lucy was seen by Matthew Harmelink, MD, director of the Pediatric Neuromuscular Program at Children’s Wisconsin.
 He quickly determined she had spinal muscular atrophy (SMA), a rare genetic neuromuscular disorder that causes a loss of muscle strength and control.
 A few days later a blood test would confirm his suspicion.

 SMA, which occurs in about one in every 11,000 births, is caused by a mutation to the survival motor neuron 1 (SMN1) gene.
 As a result, the gene doesn’t produce enough SMN protein and the motor neurons in the spinal cord that transfer signals between the brain and the body’s muscles deteriorate.